Setia Indah: History

 The 888 acre freehold development was launched in January 2001.
 It is SP Setia's second project in Johor and has a GDV of RM1.8 billion.
 The township features a town park near its commercial area and has won numerous awards for its unique design and landscaping in the country.
 In 2007, a police station is established within the township and this has greatly reduced the crime rate in the area.
 A market was later built, as well as a supermarket (Maslee).
 The commercial area consist mainly of hawker centres and service outlets.
 Setia Indah is now a mature, self contained township with a population of approximately 35,000 people and has only less than 5% of land left to develop, which has been allocated for schools and commercial developments.

 Development

 The township contains mostly terraced house, cluster house, semi-detached house, bungalows, serviced apartments, as well as commercial units.
 The landed homes are spread over various precincts, which are gated and guarded with security personnel round-the-clock doing rounds in the township.
-Each precincts includes open area and playground for kids to play in, making this township a great place to live, play and raise kids in.